sandsmark/aicompo-tg17/README.md

 Watch out!
 They sting!

-On a serious note though, not too much about them except for the `state` property.
+On a serious note though, not too much special about them except for the `state` property.
 This tells you how many ticks the bomb has left to live.
 At a state of 0, the bomb will explode in a horizontal and vertical direction, covering the total of 5 tiles vertically and horizontally creating a + sign.

 ---